rpharshavarthan/react-classified-ads/README.md

 --/ in-buit chat system to chat with the seller
 </div>
 <div>
---/ many more
+--/ and many more
 </div>

 ## work under progress
+> this app is under construction and being updated regularly. currently working on features like -

 <div>
 --/ wishlist
 </div>
 <div>
---/ additionl chat features(read recipients for chat)
+--/ read recipients for chat
 </div>
 <div>
---/ better UI/UX
+--/ improving UI/UX
 </div>